How to Improve Soccer Power

 General Intensification Phase

-We begin to lift a little heavier in this phase, building up more strength.
-A beginner should not go too heavy right away.
-That could be damaging.
-If this is your first year and following a 9-12 repetition window in GPP, I recommend eight repetitions here.
-It is not pure strength work, but for someone who has never done professional resistance training before, this is just the ticket to building up strong muscle and delivering on the pitch.
+In this phase, we begin lifting a little heavier, building up more strength.
+A beginner should not go too heavy right away, as that could be damaging.
+If this is your first year and you are following a 9-12 repetition window in GPP, I recommend eight repetitions here.
+It is not pure strength work, but for someone who has never done professional resistance training, this is just the ticket to building strong muscle and delivering on the pitch.

 Specific Preparation Phase